-Understand the steps of the 2232 Process, terminology, its origins in the Virginia Code and Comprehensive Plan, and location of existing telecommunications facilities within Fairfax County.
+Understand the steps of the Public Facility Review Process, terminology, its origins in the Virginia Code and Comprehensive Plan, and location of existing telecommunications facilities within Fairfax County.

 Fill out an application for either a telecommunications or non-telecommunications public facility.
 Mail or hand delivery submission.
 Read about common mistakes and questions.
 Identify the pertinent attachments required for your application.